-We continue to deliver the Local Plan and to support the development of local neighbourhood plans with in total now having been approved 24.
+We continue to deliver the Local Plan and to support the development of local neighbourhood plans.
+A total of 24 neighbourhood plans haven been approved to date.

 Our Council:

 Our Together24 programme puts the customer at the centre of everything we do, we want to ensure we provide excellent services and good value for money.
 The programme will see services redesigned and investment in new technology will see our online services grow, efficiencies identified and improvements in customer satisfaction.